michaeloliverx/iw3-console-codjumper/README.md

 - Various visual tweaks
 - Ability to spawn stationary bots

-### Enhanced Features
+### Xbox 360 Specific Features

-The mod ships with an enhanced version that includes additional features.
-These features require engine modifications and are only available on Xbox 360 and Xenia.
+The Xbox 360 version of the mod includes additional features that require engine modifications via a plugin.

+- Auto Mantle Bots - Bots will automatically mantle when player is near them.
+This allows bots to be used for head bounces.
+- Barrier Removal - Removes barriers from the map.
+This allows players to walk on areas that are normally blocked off.

 ## Usage